Davis-Townsend Elementary School

 Student birthdays will be acknowledged during the morning announcements.
 If parents wish to send birthday food, etc. please dispense them after 1:00.
 We cannot have birthday parties.
 Invitations to parties must be distributed at the end of the day and only if all students receive an invitation.

 If you decide to have a snack for your students, it should be while they are doing quiet seat work in the classroom, or during a teacher read-aloud.

 - Field Trips

 Each class will be allowed to take two field trips during the school year.
-Please make sure that you receive prior approval from an administrator BEFORE scheduling the trip (see forms).
+Please make sure that you receive prior approval from an administrator BEFORE scheduling the trip.
 You must plan trips that correlate with the curriculum, and will be worthwhile to justify the cost.
 All students must be included, even if they cannot pay.
 Teachers must collect enough money to cover the cost of these students, as well as the gas and driver.
-Administrators will help you project the cost for these trips.
+The treasurer will help you project the cost for these trips.
 Supervision is critical when taking students off campus.
 Parents may not serve as chaperones on field trips.
 Parents may not transport students to/from field trips.

 - Attendance Issues

 The teacher is responsible for entering attendance data each day for his/her homeroom.
 The information that is necessary and procedures for safeguarding sensitive information are outlined on this page.
 Should you have questions or concerns, please address them to the data manager as soon as you notice a problem.

 You will log on to PowerSchool each morning by 8:15 am.
 After you log in, you should go to your homeroom list and mark absent any student who is not in your room at that time.